My Works

 Environment-Specific Behavior

-Development Environment (dev branch)
+Development (dev branch)

-• Trigger: Push to dev branch
+• Trigger: Push to dev

 • Tag Format: sha-{commit-hash}